Frequently Asked Questions (FAQs)

 Generally speaking, we treat this competition as a concert recital.
 Individuals will be assessed as to appropriate concert attire, whether they acknowledge their accompanist at the end of the performance, and of course, on their musicality and performance – they are judged on the whole package.

-Competitors should wear something that they are comfortable wearing, but NOT jeans, shorts, running shoes, flip-flops, no undergarments showing, etc. Black and white is fine, as is a formal dress.
+Competitors should wear something that they are comfortable wearing, but NOT jeans, shorts, running shoes, flip-flops, no undergarments showing, etc. Black and white is fine, as is a formal dress or suit.
 You will see a bit of both at the competition.

-For guys, depending on the instrument, tuxedo or jacket and tie is fine; dress shirts with tie and dress pants are also appropriate for some disciplines where jackets would restrict movement.
+For males, depending on the instrument, tuxedo or jacket and tie is fine; dress shirts with tie and dress pants are also appropriate for some disciplines where jackets would restrict movement.

 Music Theatre performers may have their own costumes.
 The workshops should be “smart casual” dress, again no jeans, running shoes etc. as promotional photos may be taken.
 For music theatre workshops no costumes are required, just ‘smart casual’ dress.
 However, costumes may be worn in the playoffs.